Hair: Andre Walker system

+FIA system

 This is a method which classifies the hair by curl pattern, hair-strand thickness and overall hair volume.

 Composition

 Hair is mainly composed of keratin proteins and keratin-associated proteins (KRTAPs).
 The human genome encodes 54 different keratin proteins which are present in various amounts in hair.
 Similarly, humans encode more than 100 different KRTAPs which crosslink keratins in hair.
 The content of KRTAPs ranges from less than 3% in human hair to 30–40% in echidna quill.

 Functions

 Many mammals have fur and other hairs that serve different functions.
 Hair provides thermal regulation and camouflage for many animals; for others it provides signals to other animals such as warnings, mating, or other communicative displays; and for some animals hair provides defensive functions and, rarely, even offensive protection.
 Hair also has a sensory function, extending the sense of touch beyond the surface of the skin.
 Guard hairs give warnings that may trigger a recoiling reaction.